 - Upwork: Similar to LinkedIn, Upwork is free to get started.
 You do need to be approved before you can join fully, though.
 Once you are approved, you can search for jobs and get paid for your work.
 The more reviews you get, the higher your score becomes and as it rises, more people will send you job requests or pick you for an interview.
 When jobs pay their fees, Upwork does take a percentage off of the total amount for their services.

 - Facebook: There are various Facebook content writer groups that are specifically geared toward this type of writing.
-Once you get approval to join these groups, there are people to give advice and even postings for jobs.
+Once you get approval to join these groups, there are people to give advice and even postings for side jobs for extra money.
 Plus, you are making connections with others who may help you network to get additional jobs.

 Once you have a few pieces under your belt, you will become a better writer and make more money.
+Side jobs for extra cash do not need to be stressful.
 For me, I thought — self, you are on the internet anyway so why not make some money doing it?

 Selling Selling Selling